Best Florida Springs For Manatees And Unbelievably Clear Water

 Silver Springs State Park

 Heading a bit farther north you’ll find Silver Springs State Park.
 This is also a very popular spot for finding manatees, gators and birds of all sorts.
 Popular for both SUP and kayaking, Silver Springs is gorgeous and, dare I say it, very Instagramable.
+It’s my favorite place to paddle, and I visit at least once a month.

 Rainbow Springs State Park